babashka/sci/doc/ai/0007-instance-member-control.md

 `:instance-methods`/`:instance-fields` section-level); closing only static sections leaves plain interop lean.

-### 5. Per-call-site class cache
+### 5. Per-call-site inline cache

-The feature node carries a per-site volatile.
-On each call it computes the runtime class (which the lean node computes too), and if it matches the last class that resolved to plain reflection, it reflects directly, skipping the allowlist lookup, `:public-class` resolution, and the config `cond`.
-Almost all call sites are monomorphic, so the common case is a class-identity check plus the same reflective invoke.
+Both nodes carry a per-site `volatile!` created at analysis, holding an `object-array` of `[class->opts instance-class methods]`.
+On each call the node computes the runtime class and, if the cached `class->opts` and class both match by identity, reflects directly on the cached method list.
+A hit skips the allowlist lookup, `:public-class` resolution, the config `cond`, and `meth-cache` (a `getName` plus env deref plus four-level nested map lookup).
+Almost all call sites are monomorphic, so the common case is two identity checks and the invoke.

-This does more than recover the feature overhead: it beats the pre-feature code, because the lean path (like the old code) re-does the class allowlist lookup on every call - a `getName` plus symbol intern plus map lookup - while a cache hit skips it.
-Measured, plain interop on an unrelated class under a closed-class config drops from ~101ns (pre-feature) to ~60ns.
+Caching the method list is the large win.
+Pre-feature interop, and this branch before the inline cache, called `meth-cache` on every invocation to fetch the overload list.
+The line-55 note in `interop.cljc` records that caching the single resolved method in the global map was slower than re-dispatching, but that was a map lookup; a per-site array `aget` is far cheaper, so the inline cache wins where the global attempt lost. `invoke-matching-method` also shortcuts overload resolution when the list has one element, so a monomorphic hit is close to a bare reflective `.invoke`.
+Measured, plain `.length` drops from ~105ns (pre-feature) to ~45ns, and the same for the closed-class-elsewhere path.

-The cache is populated only when the resolved target is the instance's own class (`identical? target-class instance-class`), i.e. the direct-config reflect path.
-The `:public-class` mapping is left uncached, since a `:public-class` fn receives the instance and could in principle map differently per instance.
+The cache is keyed on `class->opts` identity as well as class, so a `merge-opts` config change (which swaps in a fresh `class->opts` map) invalidates every live site for free.
+It is populated only when the resolved target is the instance's own class (`identical? target-class instance-class`), i.e. the direct-reflect path.
+The `:public-class` mapping is left uncached, since a `:public-class` fn receives the instance and could map differently per instance.
 Override and deny outcomes are not cached; they re-resolve each call, which is fine since they are not the hot fallthrough.

+The cost is a per-site volatile and, at a megamorphic site (one `.foo` seeing many receiver classes), a fresh array allocation on each miss.
+Such sites are rare; the design accepts the churn there in exchange for the monomorphic win everywhere else.

 ## Consequences

-- No override, no closed: interop runs the old code.
-Zero cost.
+- No override, no closed: interop takes the lean node, now faster than the pre-feature code thanks to the inline cache.
 - Overrides: only the overridden member names take the feature node.
 Name-granular.
 - Static and qualified `Class/.method` access: resolved at analysis.
 Zero runtime cost, and enforced (including `:closed`), closing a sandbox hole where `String/.length` previously bypassed `:classes` control entirely.
-- Any instance `:closed`: all plain instance interop takes the feature node, but the per-site cache makes the monomorphic case faster than the pre-feature code.
+- Any instance `:closed`: all plain instance interop takes the feature node, at the same monomorphic cost as the lean node.
 - Type hints on receivers are not trusted to skip config.
 SCI is lenient with hints (a wrong `^String` hint falls back to the real class at runtime), so trusting a hint at analysis would let sandboxed code dodge a control by lying about a receiver's type.
 Only `Class/.method`, where the class is explicit and is the dispatch class, resolves config from a name at analysis.
 - Member gating is resolved at analysis, so tightening config on a live context via `merge-opts` does not govern code already analyzed.
 A `(.foo x)` compiled while no member config applied is a lean node that stays lean, even if a later `merge-opts` closes `x`'s class.
 This is the same analysis-time behavior master already has for `:static-methods`.
 The normal sandbox flow is immune: set `:closed`/overrides at `init`, then eval untrusted code, so that code is analyzed with the config present and takes the feature node.
 The staleness needs the backwards order - eval, then tighten.
 Making post-analysis tightening take effect would require a runtime gate on every instance interop call, which breaks the zero-cost-when-unused constraint, so it is documented rather than paid for.
 The per-site cache is separately kept correct across `merge-opts` by keying on `class->opts` identity: `merge-opts` swaps in a fresh map, so a live `+configs` node misses its cache and re-resolves.